INVESTING IN TOMORROW TODAY

 As a water utility, we play a critical role in our community’s public health, economic development, and overall quality of life.
 We do not receive any state or local tax dollars and operate solely on water, sewer and stormwater revenues.
 We proactively maintain 1,500 miles of water lines, 1,400 miles of sewer lines, 500 miles of stormwater pipe, three water reclamation facilities and three water production facilities.
 Every year we review the level of funding needed to support this critical infrastructure.

 To plan for the future, we develop 10-year master plans to set priorities to meet the community’s needs in cost effective ways.
 The plan evolves to fit changes in regulations and in the community.
 Our 2020 Strategic Master Plan identified improvement needs totaling $626 million during the next decade.
+As part of our financial strategy to support these critical projects and comply with Environmental Protection Agency (EPA) regulatory requirements announced since our 2020 plan was finalized, the Authority’s financial projections indicate that additional funding will be needed through rate adjustments to meet these capital construction needs.
 While the projects are planned and developed over a 10-year period, conducting an annual review of the financial needs for active projects means the actual rate change for a given year may be lower than we initially forecasted.

 Even with annual rate adjustments, we still rely on low-interest loans to complete these efforts while maintaining affordability.
 By investing in our infrastructure today, we are keeping future generations from taking on the burden of much higher rates.